There was a time back when things were a little wilder – yes, it was the 90s – that the culinary options in Townsend, Tennessee were rather one note.

 Don’t eat the Grand Daddy and plan a major hike.
 That’s all.

 The milkshakes are also especially good, but maybe not for breakfast.
-Or maybe for breakfast.
+Maybe for brunch.
 I’m not here to judge.

 Wash the Grand Daddy down with a strawberry milkshake and a fried apple pie for dessert.
 Just spend the rest of the day in a hammock digesting.
 It’s your vacation.
 You do you.